iterative/terraform-provider-iterative/docs/guides/getting-started.md

 ## Declaring a Task

-On an empty directory:
+In an empty directory:

-1. Create a directory named `directory` to save the task results.
+1. Create a directory named `results` to save the task `script`'s results.
 2. Create a file named `main.tf` with the following contents:

 ```hcl